devexp-db/distgen/docs/spec_multispec.rst

 Multispec is a file that solves two problems:

-* Merge several different smaller spec files into a single file for better readability and convenience.
+* Merges several different smaller spec files into a single file for better readability and convenience.
-* Put smaller specs in logical groups and define a "matrix" - a list of all combinations of distro config and other features to render templates for.
+* Puts smaller specs in logical groups and defines a "matrix" - a list of all combinations of distro config and other features to render templates for.

 Here's an example multispec file::